WapStart/plus1-ios-sdk/README.md

 # Using SDK
 Examples of banner set up and configuring can be found in test App [WapPlusDemo](https://github.com/WapStart/plus1-ios-sdk/tree/master/examples/WapPlusDemo).
 This section contains brief comments for quick project set up.

 First, add your own url scheme.
 It is necessary for return back to the App from the browser after the user cookie synchronization.
 The scheme must be added to your App plist.
+If you are using *disabledOpenLinkAction* of [WPBannerRequestInfo](https://github.com/WapStart/plus1-ios-sdk/blob/master/doc/WPBannerRequestInfo.md), you may skip these settings (not recommended).

 For example, for Например, WapPlusDemo test App url scheme looks as follows:
 ![WapPlusDemo url scheme](https://github.com/WapStart/plus1-ios-sdk/raw/master/doc/demo-url-scheme.png)